“Everyone has talent. What is rare is the courage to follow that talent to the dark place where it leads.” Erica Jong

 3. Don’t beat yourself up about feeling bad/envious/crap/hopeless/unworthy/fill in your own unhelpful emotion (and please don’t put on your music when you’re feeling like that!)

 4. Rent a cathartic video.
 I love Billy Elliot.
 I cry.
 I laugh.
-I look like Alice Cooper by the time it’s finished, but I feel absolutely spent
+I look like Alice Cooper by the time the opening credits have stopped rolling, let alone when it’s finished, but I feel absolutely spent

 5. Remind yourself that sometimes you might be down on where you are now because you are about to move to the next level